vusketta/vusketta/README.md

 |     5| C++       | :fu:       |
 |     6| Python    |:wheelchair:|

+As you can see, I'mma silly guy, but EDSAC is a real shit.

 ---
 > Strive for a better future and never forget your past.